sussmanLab/open-Qmin/INSTALLATION.md

 The current iteration of the code was written using some features of C++17, and was compiled using CUDA-10.0 and CUDA 12, with a relatively modern version of cmake

-Multirank simulations tested with openMPI 4.0.0.
+Multirank simulations tested with openMPI 4.0.0 (`sudo apt-get install libopenmpi-dev`, e.g.)

 The GUI needs Qt6 (e.g., `apt-get install qt6-base-dev`) and also openGL.